Creating a NoSQL database on Azure

 From here, create a new database by clicking the + Create button:

 Azure supports a number of different database technologies, all of which are provided with the brand name “Cosmos DB”.
-Today, we’ll be makind a NoSQL document store, which they call “Cosmos DB for NoSQL”.
+Today, we’ll be making a NoSQL document store, which they call “Cosmos DB for NoSQL”.
 Click the Create button under the Cosmos DB for NoSQL heading:

 We’ll be presented with a configuration page to select various database options.
 Choose the following: